Pre-Trial Transmission

 The code-violation notes prepared for trial, identifying each documented condition and pairing it with the governing California Civil Code, Health and Safety Code, and Business and Professions Code provision.

-At trial, testimony given under oath by the plaintiff landlord regarding the disputed June 2024 payment was contradicted, in the same proceeding, by the plaintiff landlord’s own written admission in evidence — the same “Hanson has the check” text reproduced in the walkthrough above and named in the letter above.
-When shown the text and asked by the bench “Did you write this?”, the witness answered under oath: “Yes.”
-That exchange is preserved in the transcript of the January 27, 2025 proceeding.
+At trial, testimony given under oath by the UD plaintiff regarding the disputed June 2024 payment was contradicted, in the same proceeding, by the UD plaintiff's own written admission in evidence — the same “Hanson has the check” text reproduced in the walkthrough above and named in the letter above.
+When shown the text and asked by the bench whether he had written it, the witness acknowledged under oath that he had.
+This account reflects the plaintiffs’ recollection, preserved in the sworn declaration under Cal.
+Code Civ.
+Proc. § 2015.5; the reporter’s transcript of the January 27, 2025 proceeding before Commissioner Carmen D. Snuggs-Spraggins, Department C61, is pending and governs.

 The legal significance of the pre-trial transmission is that every act taken by every named recipient at and after the trial was taken with documented prior written notice — by name, by exhibit, and by statute — of the evidence that would be presented and of the specific warning not to perjure.
 The silent visual catalog supplied the same recipients with a reading copy of the exhibits themselves, directly from the binders carried into court.
 Under the United States Supreme Court's holding in Global-Tech Appliances, Inc. v.
 SEB S.A., 563 U.S. 754 (2011), a defendant who subjectively believes there is a high probability that a fact exists and who takes deliberate actions to avoid learning of that fact is treated, for federal criminal purposes, as having actual knowledge.
 The pre-trial transmission forecloses the avoidance-of-knowledge defense on the face of the record.